jacobsc050/projects/README.md

 ### Project Summary

-Using an arduino, thermistor, and imersion water heater I explored keeping the temperature of water constant.
+This project used an arduino, thermistor, and imersion water heater I explored keeping the temperature of water constant.

 ### What this work demonstrates